sergant210/modHelpers/README.md

 * pdofetch() - get the pdoFetch object.
 * str_clean() - sanitize the string.
 * quote() - quote the string.
-* esc() - escapes the provided string using the platform-specific escape character.
+* escape() - escapes the provided string using the platform-specific escape character.
 * css() - register CSS to be injected inside the HEAD tag of a resource.
 * script() - register JavaScript to be injected inside the HEAD tag or before the closing BODY tag.
 Available the script attributes "async" and "defer".
 * html() - register HTML to be injected inside the HEAD tag or before the closing BODY tag.